 Since you’re tired of reading, let me give you a chart so you can go back to whatever you were doing before you started consuming my words (plus you'll be able to figure out which lenses those were I just showed ;~):

-If you want the very best image a Z9 can create at a focal length, simply pick the lens with a green box at the focal length.
-If you want to avoid the worst possible results—again, still very usable—then don’t use a lens with a red box at the focal length.
+If you want the very best image a Z9 can create at a focal length, simply pick the lens with a solid green box at that focal length.
+If you want to avoid the worst possible results—again, still very usable—then don’t use a lens with a solid red box at that focal length.
 Simple as that.
-And no, I didn't find any option at 500/560/600mm I'd call "worst"; they were all very close.

 Here are my assessments of each lens in more detail:

-• Nikon 100-400mm f/4-5.6 VR S — This lens continues to amaze me, with only a few exceptions.
+- Nikon 100-400mm f/4-5.6 VR S — This lens continues to amaze me, with only a few exceptions.
 One such exception is that I'm finding it a little "duller" in focal range near 300mm, which in this test put it towards the bottom of the 300mm options.
 Yet at 200mm, 400mm, and even 560mm (with the 1.4x teleconverter), it actually tends to be closer to the top of the options.
 I'd go so far as to say that I have no qualms putting the 1.4x teleconverter on it, as it has consistently produced results that are near the best I've seen from a lens+teleconverter.
 Note, however, that you're at 560mm f/8 wide open, so focus system performance might not be quite as good as you're used to (don’t underexpose what’s under the focus bracket), and you’re at the edge of diffraction impacts.
 For me, the 2x teleconverter on this zoom is a boost too far, though from purely a contrast and (diffracted) acuity standpoint the results aren't truly bad.
 The 100-400mm with a 2x teleconverter is the worst way to get to 800mm, though, and you're at f/11 so you'd better have plenty of light, and not care about the near background.
 On a Z7 or Z9 body, f/11 is definitely diffraction impacted, too.
+One thing overlooked by many is just how close this lens focuses: it is a reliable quasi-macro-at-distance lens.

 You have may noticed that I cautioned a bit against slow apertures in some of my comments.
 You have to get enough exposure (light) to the image sensor for good focus performance in the Z System, even though there’s no distinct cut-off for that as there was in the DSLRs (typically f/5.6).
 Exposure = Light filtered by aperture filtered by shutter speed.